 We support our Veterans!
 We're still working on some final details for this new program.
 We'll be working closely with several shelters and rescues, trainers and mental health professionals.

 Bully's & Boots is a dog foster and dog training program that will provide emotional support and service dogs for Veterans.
-All dogs in this program will be "Bully Breeds", the most misunderstood and forgotten dogs.
+All dogs in this program will be "Bully and Aggressive Breeds", the most misunderstood and forgotten dogs.

 Participating Veterans will be fostering, training and assisting other Veterans in their Pack.
 This program will take some time but we're hoping to have the first graduates of the program by Veterans Day 2020.
 Please support our program by making a donation or becoming a sponsor today!